COVESA/ifex/docs/static-developer-generators.md

 \* If more than one template matches the node name (don't do that, unsupported) then the last found template will be used.

-**NOTE:** It is not required to specify a separate template for every type.

-For simple cases, a single top-level AST template might even suffice for the whole generation (see further description under **Variable use in templates**).
+**NOTE:** It is not required to specify a separate template for every type as long as one of the upper level templates handle all necessary cases.
+For simple cases, a single top-level AST template could even suffice for the whole generation and there are some such examples in the templates directory.
+(Also see further description under **Variable use in templates**).

 ## The gen() function